What is HPV?

-HPV is the most common STI in the United States, but most people don’t know they have it, or can spread the virus to a partner.
+HPV is the most common STI in the United States, but most people don’t know they have it or that they can spread the virus to a partner.
 Approximately 79 million Americans are infected with HPV.

 How do I get HPV?

-HPV and genital warts are spread when you have skin-to-skin contact even if you don’t go “all the way.”
+HPV is spread when you have skin-to-skin contact even if you don’t go “all the way.”
 So just rubbing genitals together with someone who already has the virus can result in your getting it too.
-Condoms are a smart idea: While they don’t offer 100% protection, using condoms consistently and correctly can really reduce the risk of getting HPV and other STIs.
+Condoms are a smart idea: While they don’t offer 100% protection, using condoms consistently and correctly, can reduce the risk of getting HPV and other STIs.

 Is there a cure for HPV?